- Investor demand is rising for strategies that integrate environmental, social or governance (ESG) considerations with financial objectives.

 While no one knows for sure where the new administration in the U.S., regulations in Europe or interest in ESG will lead, an ESG-first approach supports the integration of ESG and climate strategies into the investment process.
 It is one way to prepare for the effects of the reallocation of capital to ESG investments on the pricing of financial assets.
 It may also be an option for those who view the path to producing financial return as one and the same with the goal of a greener and more sustainable society.

 1The indexes in this example may be used as a benchmark for performance measurement or by a portfolio manager seeking to replicate the index through investment in either funds tracking the index or the purchase and sale of individual securities.

 2MSCI ESG Research rates companies on a scale from AAA (best) to CCC (worst), according to their exposure to ESG-related risks and how well they manage those risks relative to peers.
 Our ESG Ratings range from leader (AAA, AA) to average (A, BBB, BB) to laggard (B, CCC) and correspond to ESG Scores ranging from 10 (best) to 0 (worst).
-The green-to-brown-revenues ratio is the ratio of the weighted average revenue from clean-technology solutions, or “green revenue,” to the weighted average fossil-fuel revenue, or “brown revenue,” defined as the weighted average percentage revenue derived from fossil-fuel-related activities — including thermal coal mining, oil and gas extraction, thermal coal-based power generation and oil- and gas-based power generation.
+The green-to-fossil-fuel-revenues ratio is the ratio of the weighted average revenue from clean-technology solutions, or “green revenue,” to the weighted average fossil-fuel revenue defined as the weighted average percentage revenue derived from fossil-fuel-related activities — including thermal coal mining, oil and gas extraction, thermal coal-based power generation and oil- and gas-based power generation.
 Please see the Further Reading section at the end of this post for more information.

 3The back-test covered the period from Oct.
 31, 2013, through April 30, 2020.